-E Involves the patient in planning and understanding potential complications of regional anaesthesia F Assesses when a regional technique is not appropriate
+Е Involves the patient in planning and understanding potential complications of regional anaesthesia F Assesses when a regional technique is not appropriate

-- SLEs throughout stage of training in a range of surgical specialties including obstetrics and experience in pre-operative assessment clinics. - 13.10.5.2 Personal Activities and Personal Reflections may include: - Attendance at pre-operative and obstetric anaesthesia clinics.
+SLEs throughout stage of training in a range of surgical specialties including obstetrics and experience in pre-operative assessment clinics.

+Attendance at pre-operative and obstetric anaesthesia clinics.